-Green tripe is the unwashed stomach of ruminant animals.
+Green tripe is the unbleached, minimally washed stomach of ruminant animals.
 Because it is not washed, it will contain some remnants of stomach contents.
 At Raw Essentials we try and ensure that our tripe is as minimally processed as possible to ensure stomach contents and the nutrient profile of the tripe stays in its most natural form.

 Ruminants (cows, sheep etc) are herbivores – they eat plant matter.
 Herbivores have the digestive enzymes required to properly breakdown copious amounts of plant matter (such as grass and hay), therefore the stomach contents remaining in green tripe will be in a pre-digested form by the time a dog (or cat) eats it.
 A carnivore would be unable to digest large amounts of plant matter if they were to eat it before it has passed through an herbivore’s gut!

 Tripe is a great source of probiotics (good bacteria such as Lactobacillus acidophilus).
-Probiotics help to: improve digestion/absorption of food; prevent the growth of harmful bacteria; regulate the immune system-make vitamins (B vits, vit K); and act as a barrier against ‘foreign invaders’.
+Probiotics help to improve the microbiome and therefore may influence the digestion/absorption of food; inhibition of harmful bacteria; regulation of the immune system, production of vitamins (B vits, vit K); and the barrier against ‘foreign invaders’.

 In countries where green tripe is hard to access (such as the United States), people tend to supplement their dog or cat’s raw diet with vegetables.
 We are very lucky in New Zealand to be able to access green tripe as a very functional and nutrient dense food.

 Green tripe is mineral rich: iron, potassium, manganese, zinc, selenium.
 It is a source of fibre.
 The enzymes in tripe (present for the purposes of digesting plant matter) are a digestive aid.
 The high protein content, and ‘bitterness’ of tripe is helpful for stimulating good gastric acidity.